 A. The cRIO-901x operated on a different OS and a different processor, so everything must be recompiled (VIs, RTEXEs).
 It is recommended you add a cRIO-901x to your project and drag everything from the cRIO-900x onto the cRIO-901x.
 Then you can make a new build specification, such as a Real-Time Executable, and rebuild your executable.

-A. The Software Support for CompactRIO Devices and R Series Devices page lists the minimum version requirementes f cRIO and R series devices.
+A. The Developer Zone Tutorial: Software Support for CompactRIO, CompactDAQ, Single-Board RIO, R Series, FlexRIO, and EtherCAT page lists the minimum version requirementes f cRIO and R series devices.

 KnowledgeBase 43QD6TS9: Calling External Code on VxWorks Targets